funkhaus/fuxt/README.md

 -   Fix \$lt-tablet being used in shortcode-gallery.
 Throws errors on build.
 -   Perhaps add this for better SEO: https://developers.google.com/search/docs/guides/intro-structured-data or https://www.npmjs.com/package/nuxt-jsonld
 -   Make the backend URL be protocol agnostic, this requires fixing smart link and maybe wp-menu-item?
+-   Add a redirect for site-url.com/wp-admin (and /admin) to redirect to API login page
+-   Refactor nuxtServerInit to use Promise.all() to all requests in parallel
+-   Remove the use of global component loader, bad for performance of big sites.
+Will need to consider how this impacts coupled components like wp-mneu and wp-menu-item